 The basic software provided is the Linux OS along with the Modbus communication interface using TCP protocol - both can be downloaded free from our website.
 This basic solution is designed for simple user application implementation and supports remote access along with running the software on the unit itself.
 Combination of both methods provides the customer with the advantages of a distributed system.

-Native software platforms
+Main software platforms

 - REST Web Forms

 - Bulk JSON